The Alpine Resorts Co-ordinating Council is a statutory body.

 The Council reports to the Minister for Energy, Environment and Climate Change, the Hon Liliana (Lily) D'Ambrosio MP.
 The Council consists of a chairperson and four members appointed on the recommendation of the Minister and the chairperson of each Alpine Resort Management Board.

-Arianne is a non-executive director of Melbourne Polytechnic, a TAFE and higher education institute offering students a career-focused holistic learning experience, the Architects Registration Board of Victoria, regulating architects and accreditation of architecture courses, and Greening Australia Limited, a national environmental NGO, transforming vulnerable Australian landscapes into places where people and wildlife can thrive.
+Arianne is a non-executive director of Melbourne Polytechnic, a TAFE and higher education institute offering students a career-focused holistic learning experience, the Architects Registration Board of Victoria, regulating architects and accreditation of architecture courses, and Greening Australia Limited, a national environmental not-for profit, transforming vulnerable Australian landscapes into places where people and nature can thrive.

 She was the Company Secretary and General Counsel, VicTrack (2010-2014), a Victorian Public Sector transport agency that is the custodian of Victoria’s railway assets.

-Arianne is a passionate skier at Mount Buller.
+Arianne is a passionate skier at Victoria’s Alpine Resorts.

 Dr Jacqui Jennings

 B Met, M Mgt, Phd Mgt, GAICD

 Jacqueline has extensive senior executive experience in sales, marketing, business development and strategy, and financial management.

 She is a non-executive independent director at the Australian Scholarships Group pty ltd, where she is chair of the Investment Committee and a member of the Risk Committee and Education Advisory Panel.

 Jacqueline also has experience as a director of Peoplecare Health Insurance, and was a member of the Finance and Risk Committee within that Board, and a director of the non-health fund subsidiary of that company.